back

 There is a multitude of projects that have dealt with the topic of Sensory Substitution, but to date there are only very few practical implementations of the idea, which in turn are used by a negligible small number of people.
 While extremely sophisticated technology is used, design and user-friendliness often suffer.
 I therefore started researching the topic in an open and iterative rapid prototyping process.
 Problems of existing solutions should be included, the operation and learning should be easier and a higher acceptance for the system should be created by addressing usability and interaction design requirements.

-Over the years, several prototype versions were created, up to the current version presented here.
-In the summer of 2021, I was able to test it in an empirical study with 14 blind and sighted test persons as part of my master’s thesis.
+In the summer of 2021, I was able to test the latest prototype in an empirical study with 14 blind and sighted test subjects as part of my master’s thesis.
 As expected, it turned out that the path to a practical aid for blind people is still long – nevertheless, the study revealed a number of aspects that the Unfolding Space Glove already meets or which are valuable for further developments.
-Also see section “Publication” for further Details and a link to the paper.
+Also check section “Publication” for further details and a link to the paper.

 Technical Details